bitsh1ft3r/Xenon/README.md

 ### Whats missing:
 - **Proper Memory Controller Handling:** In **CB** in **early** versions it is possible to just let the `HW_INIT` VM execute.
 It outputs several error messages regarding memory/bit errors but continues sucessfully.
 In **later** kernel/system versions as of now we just skip the call to HW_INIT because of such unimplemented hardware, as the checks fail and the VM Hangs.
-- **Xenos GPU:** Basic device skeleton and several registers are implemented, but I still need some early form of GPU/framebuffer functionality, at least until the kernel loads to the point that a most proper GPU emulation is needed.
+- **Xenos GPU:** Basic device skeleton and several registers are implemented, as well as an early form of the Xenos framebuffer with correct Blitting interpretation,this will do it for now, at least until the kernel loads to the point that a most proper GPU emulation is needed.
 Hopefully Soon :)
-- **Xbox 360 Specific Hardware** (H)ANA, Secure flash controller, Sonus(?)
+- **Xbox 360 Specific Hardware** (H)ANA,  Sonus(?)
 Sound Chip, XMA Decoder, and several CPU specific undocumented configuration ring registers.

 ### Setup:
 1. Clone the repo and build as usual using Visual Studio 2022 or later.